DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 # AITensorFlowSpecialization.

+## My recommendation:
+This is a very good "Introduction to AI/ML" level course.
+And I think it is friendly to everyone, including those who don't have any background.
+The workload is not high.
+You can finish this quickly and obtain basic understanding of AI/ML and how to code them!

+Two ways to get the certificates free:
+1. Schedule 7 days and finish it during the 7 days trial.
+Don't schecule other things in these 7 days.
+Yes!
+It can be finished in 7 days.
+Watch videos, read materials, learn prof's code, code it yourself, all can be finished in 7 days.
+Don't hesitate. 一鼓作气。
+2. Use scholarship.
+But it takes at least 15 days to get approved.
+And you may feel lazy and cannot continue to finish it if you schedule is stretched too long. 不要战线拖的太长。

+---

 This is my notes for the coursera course [TensorFlow in Practice Specialization](https://www.coursera.org/specializations/tensorflow-in-practice), which talks about building scalable AI-powered algorithms in TensorFlow.

 This specialization will include four main contents: